-DCA observed that Chinese, Korean, Spanish, and Vietnamese are the only languages to exceed 1% of the total county population for LEP languages.
-While African Language speakers do exceed the 1% threshold in Gwinnett County, DCA determined upon further outreach and research that no individual language in this grouping would have exceeded this 1% threshold.
+DCA observed that Chinese, Korean, Spanish, and Vietnamese are the only languages to exceed 0.5% of the total State population for LEP languages.
 These four languages are DCA's focus languages for the remainder of this analysis.

 Table 2.
 DCA Focus Languages